tenstorrent/tt-metal/tech_reports/CCL/CclDeveloperGuide.md

 ![](images/workload_theoretical_peak_util.png)

-In aggregate, when all 16 Ethernet links are active, a single Wormhole chip provides 1600Gbps of ethernet bandwidth in each direction, for a total of 3200 Gbps (400 GB/s) bi-directional bandwidth.
+In aggregate, when all 16 Ethernet links are active, a single Wormhole chip provides 1600GB/s of ethernet bandwidth in each direction, for a total of 3200 GB/s (400 GB/s) bi-directional bandwidth.

 ### Link Health and Retraining